-- Established in 1931, GIA is considered the world’s foremost authority in gemmology.
-Present in 13 countries, with 10 campuses, 4 research centres, and 9 grading laboratories grading the world’s most important gemstones.
+- Established in 1931, GIA is the world’s foremost authority in gemmology.
+Present in 13 countries, with 7 campuses, 4 research centres, and 9 grading laboratories, GIA grades and identifies some of the world’s most important gemstones.

 - GIA is a nonprofit institution dedicated to continuous education and research in the field of gems and jewellery.

-- GIA’s mission is to ensure public trust in gem and jewellery by upholding the highest standards of integrity, academics, science, and professionalism.
+- GIA’s mission is to ensure the public trust in gems and jewellery by upholding the highest standards of integrity, academics, science and professionalism.

-- GIA created global standards to accurately determine the quality of diamonds (4Cs – Colour, Clarity, Cut, and Carat Weight), coloured stones and pearls (7 Pearl Value Factors™ - Size, Shape, Colour, Nacre, Lustre, Surface, and Matching).
+- GIA created global standards to accurately determine the quality of diamonds (4Cs – Color, Clarity, Cut and Carat Weight), coloured stones and pearls (7 Pearl Value Factors™ - Size, Shape, Colour, Nacre, Lustre, Surface and Matching).